Cambodia women's national volleyball team

 The Cambodia women's national volleyball team represents Cambodia in international women's volleyball competitions and friendly matches.

-It won 3rd place at the Volleyball at the 1970 Asian Games event in Thailand.
+It won heetad place at the Volleyball at the 1970 Asian Games event in Thailand.

+It won 1st place at the Volleyball at the 1971 Southeast Asian Games event in Malaysia.

 In 2019, Cambodia further announced its first women's national beach volleyball team.

 In 2021, Cambodia announced its first women's national volleyball team since the 1970s.
 They made their women's volleyball debut at the Southeast Asian Games in the 2023 edition which was held at home.

 Current squad

 The following is the roster in the 2023 Southeast Asian Games.